FOLLOW US

 Desert oasis pool in the Imperial Valley near Holtville, California.
 CampPhoto/ Getty Images

 Holtville has 5,582 residents, give or take a few.
 This small Cali town is close to the border with Mexico and about two hours away from San Diego.
 Holtville bucks the Golden State trend by offering would-be homeowners decently-priced real estate.
+That might sound impossible, but it's true!
 The average home costs $150,900, and monthly rent is $716, one of the cheapest we've come across.
 The monthly cost of living is comparatively steep, though, at $3,315.
+What can you say?
+Living in California will always cost a bit more than in most places, even when you get a good deal on your home.

 Advertisement